cmdwm/0tr.me/README.md

 ## Self Hosting
 While I don't plan on providing support for self-hosting, I can tell you some basic things to get you started.
 This project is programmed in Node (obviously), with Express.js to serve content and qjson-db to store slugs.

+> Interested in using a free custom domain with 0tr.me?
+See [this section](https://0tr.me/#custom-domain) for instructions.

 Just clone this GitHub repo, and download all the prerequisites.
 You can find them in `package.json`.
 You can spin up a free host on [Replit ⠕](https://replit.com) or [🎏 Glitch](https://glitch.com).
+Our main instance of 0tr.me is powered by [⚡️ GalaxyGate](https://galaxygate.net).

+* **Important note:** You'll notice our public stats may seem falsely inflated.
+This is due to us not programatically counting analytics about 9 months after launch.
+You'll want to remove the inflation when selfhosting for an accurate count.

 ### The .env file